Last updated on 27 January 2021

 One of these bands is the Swiss outfit Dirty Sound Magnet.
-They just disgorged their newest full length Western Lies onto the unsuspecting public.
-In the past the band boasted this ’70s to early ’80s rock style with a lot of Zep and Southern Comfort in it.
-And produced two stellar albums with What Lies Behind and The Bloop in precisely that fashion.
+They just disgorged their newest full-length Western Lies onto the unsuspecting public.
+In the past, the band boasted this ’70s to early ’80s rock style with a lot of Zep and Southern Comfort in it.
+And produced two stellar albums with What Lies Behind and The Bloop in precisely that order.

 Now, after the departure of Didier Coenegracht the band found itself somewhat in uncharted territory.
 To my surprise, they did not just grab another lead singer with the same type of astonishing pipes.
 But – to the contrary – went ahead, became a trio and re-invented themselves.
 And in the process went through a few rough patches until the album matured.
 All of that done DIY in their own studio.
 But, oh boy, Dirty Sound Magnet did not fill it with sun-drenched rock pieces that we all kind of expected.
 Creative Rock, they call their new style – and it is brand new.

 At first, I was taken aback by the change in direction.
 I have rarely seen such an experimental, progressively laden, and sometimes unhinged chunk of rock this side of early Strawbs.
 And those had their heyday back in the .. ’70s.
 Still going strong to this day, Strawbs nevertheless were at the outset of a lot of the progressive and alternative movements.
 Just think about some of their masterpieces like Hero and Heroine, From the Witchwood or the more disturbing Grave New World.
 But this is of course not a tribute to Strawbs but sets the scene for the new Dirty Sound Magnet album and its Western Lies.